Optimal Dose

 Affinity Map

-Here is some insights form the Affinity map that caught my attention:
+Here are some insights from the Affinity map that I found noteworthy:

-• The majority of users will use CBD to reduce pain and stress;
+• The majority of users seek CBD to alleviate pain and reduce stress.

-• Their knowledge is pretty limited based on and considering specific needs;
+• Their understanding of CBD is fairly limited and often based on specific needs.

 User Persona

-Interesting, but majority responses came from women, and the study showed that women are more likely to use CBD.
-Besides that, I need to understand my Persona mental model and focus on needs, experiences, behavior, and goals.
+The study revealed that most responses came from women, who are more likely to use CBD.
+Additionally, I need to understand the mental model and focus on their needs, experiences, behaviors, and goals.

 Meet Marie Ann.
-She suffers from migraines and is seeking to find a natural remedy.
-She learned about CBD welfare and is willing to try it.
+She suffers from migraines and is looking for a natural remedy.
+She has learned about the benefits of CBD and is willing to give it a try.

-I referred to my persona throughout the entire product development process.
+I referred to this persona throughout the entire product development process.

 User Persona